Reproducible-Science-Curriculum/rr-init/README.md

     |- study.Rmd       # executable Rmarkdown for this study, if applicable
     |- Makefile        # executable Makefile for this study, if applicable
     |- study.Rproj     # RStudio project for this study, if applicable
+    |- datapackage.json # metadata for the (input and output) data files

 How to use
 ----------